|

 University.
 We also serve mutual aid for the surrounding jurisdictions

 assisting with EMS and Fire coverage.
-CTVFD responds to over 700 calls per year.
+CTVFD responds to an average 700 calls per year.
 Our department is staffed almost entirely by

 volunteers from Cedarville or the campus of Cedarville University.
-CTVFD has two full-time employees, Chief Scott Baldwin and Assistant Chief
+CTVFD has two full-time employees, Chief Kyle Miller and Captain

 Our goal is to provide quick and immediate fire and EMS coverage in the most